 It is important to use data that pertains to the population of interest.
-For disability advocacy the population of interest is the population with disabilities so that this population can be compared with the population without disabilities (i.e., disaggregation).
-An example to highlight this is maternal mortality rates that are not disaggregated by disability do not give an accurate picture of how many women with disabilities die in childbirth and do not demonstrate how women with disabilities are affected, even if the rate is high in the country.
+For disability advocacy, the population of interest is the population with disabilities so that this population can be compared with the population without disabilities (i.e., disaggregation).
+For example, if maternal mortality rates are not disaggregated by disability, there will not be information on how many women with disabilities die in childbirth or how women with disabilities are affected, even if the overall maternal mortality rate is high in the country.